Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 Most cards can be played anywhere, but there are some exceptions.

-* A @TODO:ICON means it must be played at the (current) loupe pile.
+* A @TODO:INLINE ICON means it MUST be played at the (current) loupe pile.
-* A @TODO:ICON means it CAN'T be played at the (current) loupe pile.
+* A @TODO:INLINE ICON means it CAN'T be played at the (current) loupe pile.
-* A @TODO:ICON means it must be played at one of your own suspects.
+* A @TODO:INLINE ICON means it MUST be played at one of your own suspects.
-* A @TODO:ICON means it CAN'T be played at one of your own suspects.
+* A @TODO:INLINE ICON means it CAN'T be played at one of your own suspects.

 @TODO: IMAGE of card skeleton.